Skip to main content ?

-Welcome to my online math tutorials and notes.
-The intent of this site is to provide a complete set of free online (and downloadable) notes and/or tutorials for classes that I teach at Lamar University.
-I've tried to write the notes/tutorials in such a way that they should be accessible to anyone wanting to learn the subject regardless of whether you are in my classes or not.
-In other words, they do not assume you've got any prior knowledge other than the standard set of prerequisite material needed for that class.
+I've tried to write the notes in such a way that they should be accessible to anyone wanting to learn the subject regardless of whether you are in my classes or not.
+In other words, they do not assume you've got any prior knowledge other than the standard set of prerequisite material needed for the class.
 In other words, it is assumed that you know Algebra and Trig prior to reading the Calculus I notes, know Calculus I prior to reading the Calculus II notes, etc. The assumptions about your background that I've made are given with each description below.

-At present I've gotten the notes/tutorials for my Algebra (Math 1314), Calculus I (Math 2413), Calculus II (Math 2414), Calculus III (Math 2415) and Differential Equations (Math 3301) class online.
+At present I've gotten notes for my Algebra (Math 1314), Calculus I (Math 2413), Calculus II (Math 2414), Calculus III (Math 2415) and Differential Equations (Math 2320) class available.
 I've also got a couple of Review/Extras available as well.
-Among the reviews/extras that I've got are an Algebra/Trig review for my Calculus Students, a Complex Number primer, a set of Common Math Errors, and some tips on How to Study Math.
+Included in these are an Algebra/Trig review for Calculus Students, a Complex Number primer, a set of Common Math Errors, and some tips on How to Study Math.

-I've made most of the pages on this site available for download as well.
-These downloadable versions are in pdf format.
-Each subject on this site is available as a complete download and in the case of very large documents I've also split them up into smaller portions that mostly correspond to each of the individual topics.
+I've made most of the pages on this site available for download as well in pdf format.
 To get the downloadable version of any topic navigate to that topic and then under the Download menu you will be presented an option to download the topic.

 Here is a complete listing of all the subjects that are currently available on this site as well as brief descriptions of each.